jacebenson/cedar/docs/versioned_docs/version-2.0/cli-commands.md

 This command takes a published npm package that you specify, performs some compatibility checks, and then executes its bin script.
 This allows you to use third-party packages that can provide you with an easy-to-use setup command for the particular functionality they provide.

-This command behaves similarly to `yarn dlx` but will attempt to confirm compatibility between the package you are attempting to run and the current version of Redwood you are running.
+This command behaves similarly to `yarn dlx` but will attempt to confirm compatibility between the package you are attempting to run and the current version of Cedar you are running.
 You can bypass this check by passing the `--force` flag if you feel you understand any potential compatibility issues.

 ```
 yarn redwood setup package <npm-package>